build-on-aws/content/templates/tutorial.md

 title: <Highlight the core problem being solved>
 description: <Two or three sentences describing the problem, the solution, and tools or services used along the way>
 tags:
-    - <list key terms readers will be searching for>
+    - <list key terms readers will be searching for using kebab-case, e.g. ci-cd, NOT "ci cd", or "CI-CD">
     - essentials
     - aws
 authorGithubAlias: <github alias>